Chefchaouen: Geography

-Water resources

-High rainfall at altitude provides a potential for hydrological development.
-Several seasonal rivers flow into the Mediterranean or feed the Loukos or Ouargha rivers.
+The city of Chefchaouen is located at about 600 m above sea level in the foothills of the Kaʻala mountain in the western part of the Rif mountain range, in northwestern Morocco.
+The city consists of a Medina, the historical walled town, and a new town that has grown outside the former city walls.

 Demographics

-According to the last census of the Moroccan population (2014), the municipality of Chefchaouen has a population of 42,786.
-Chefchaouen Province has more than 457,432 inhabitants representing 1.3% of Moroccan total population.
-The provincial population is 87.45% rural.
+According to the last census of the Moroccan population (2024), the municipality of Chefchaouen had a population of 46,168.

 Culture

-Chefchaouen has maintained strong relations with the inhabitants of the Jbala Region such as Akhmas, Ghomara, Ghazaoua, and Sanhaja tribes, particularly in terms of trade.
+Chefchaouen is located in a territory traditionally inhabited by Jebala, subsequently joined by Muslim and Jewish refugees from al-Andalus and Spain.
+The city has maintained strong relations with the inhabitants of the Jbala Region such as Akhmas, Ghomara, Ghazaoua, and Sanhaja tribes, particularly in terms of trade.
 The federations of these tribes were sometimes a source of strength, and sometimes a weakness due to their frequent struggles to take possession of assets such as water sources, grazing areas, and fertile land.

 The traditional houses of Chefchaouen were made of stone, brick, tile, wood, soil, and lime.
 Each house had an open yard in the center surrounded by corridors and bedrooms.
 The yards are often decorated with fruit trees such as oranges, lemons, berries, and grapes, as well as some perfumed shrubs including night-blooming jessamine (Cestrum nocturnum) and jasmine (Jasminum officinale).
 From a physiognomy perspective, the city is influenced by Andalusian architecture, such as the curved brick archways that strengthen the houses and decorate the narrow blue alleyways, the traditional water network, and the landscaping and care of plants inside houses and mosques.
 From a cultural perspective, many Chefchaouen families have conserved the art of Andalusian music, which has become the main ritual of Chefchaouen religious festivals and social ceremonies.

 The rural landscape was characterized by a distribution of space according to intra- and intertribal relations.
 At the level of each dshar (low-density rural settlements), the houses are built around a mosque or a marabou and occupy the center of the concentric spatial structure of traditional agro-sylvo-pastoral systems.
 This spatial distribution of dshars is tightly associated with arable land and availability of water resources, with shifting cultivation limited to a diffuse strip of matorral shrubland and pasture that mark the transition to forests.
 However, this traditional agro-salvo-pastoral system has been deeply affected by multiple processes of modern socio-cultural and economic transformation.

 Traditions

 Chefchaouen's residents commit to religious and social rituals.
-The devout perform prayer together in the mosque or the zaouia (i.e. agglomeration of marabous).
+The devout perform prayer together in the mosque or the zawiya (a Sufi shrine or religious complex).
 They also like to visit their families and friends on religious and social occasions.
 Some of the major religious and social occasions include: